AmosNimos/mux/README.md

 # Mux - Python MIDI Music Editor

-Mux is a simple command-line tool for creating MIDI files.
-With Mux, you can specify instrument settings, tempo, and a sequence of notes to generate a MIDI file.
-This tool is ideal for quick MIDI file generation and experimentation.
+Mux is a command-line tool for creating and editing MIDI files.
+It allows you to specify instrument settings, tempo, and sequences of notes and volumes to generate MIDI files.
+Mux is ideal for quick MIDI file generation, music composition, and experimentation.

 ## Features

 - **Instrument Selection**: Choose from a range of instruments.
 - **Tempo Control**: Set the tempo in BPM (Beats Per Minute).
-- **Note Sequencing**: Input sequences of notes to create music.
+- **Note Sequencing**: Input sequences of notes and control their volume.
+- **Multi-Track Support**: Create multiple tracks with different instruments and sequences.
+- **Chunk Navigation**: Divide your music into manageable chunks for easier editing.
 - **Customizable Output**: Specify the name of the output MIDI file.
+- **Playback**: Play the generated MIDI file directly from the editor.

 ## Installation